Paper Soldiers: Plot

-Shawn then takes Monique out to celebrate his birthday at a club, along with Will, Larry and Johnny.
-Shawn sees recently released Stu, who then notices Pat, the mother of his kids, out with a man named Rudy.
-Stu confronts them and then attacks Rudy.
-After this, Rudy tries to leave with Pat to her home but she rejects him.
-He then assaults her.
-Pat calls Stu and Stu gets Shawn to go with him as he assaults Rudy.
+Shawn robs Jay-Z's home with Johnny, then takes his girlfriend Monique out to a club to celebrate his birthday with Will, Larry and Johnny.
+Shawn encounters recently released Stu, who notices Pat, the mother of his children, out with a man named Rudy.
+Stu assaults Rudy and tries to leave with Pat.
+When she rejects him he also assaults her.